 Abandoned vehicles, traffic and vehicle permits

-1. Arterial Roads
+1. Arterial roads

-Arterial Roads within Yarra Ranges Council area are managed and maintained by VicRoads.
+Arterial roads within Yarra Ranges Council area are managed and maintained by VicRoads.

 VicRoads is responsible for the management and funding of these roads.
 Council is responsible for service roads and footpaths on VicRoads controlled arterial roads as they are considered for use by local residents.

-2. Road Signage
+2. Road signage

 Road signs are generally the responsibility of Council if the road sign is located on a Council managed road.